kanso/kanso/docs/guides/adding_pretty_links.md

     {from: '/', to: '_list/homepage/blogposts_by_created'},
     {from: '/add', to: '_update/add_blogpost', method: 'POST'},
     {from: '/add', to: '_show/add_blogpost'},
-    {from: '/:id', to: '_show/blogpost/:id'},
-    {from: '/blog/:slug', to: '_list/blogpost/blogposts_by_slug', query: { key: [':slug'], include_docs: 'true' } },
+    {from: '/blogpost/:slug', to: '_list/blogpost/blogposts_by_slug', query: {
+        limit: '1',
+        key: [':slug'],
+        include_docs: 'true'
+    }},
     {from: '*', to: '_show/not_found'}
 ];</code></pre>

 This might need some explanation.
-We just add the line for the list, use the new view for data and then add a query.
+Above you have added the line for the list and that will use the new view for data.
+To make sure you get the right document from the view, you need to add a query.
-This query will select on the key, but also add the doc to the result using
+This query will select on the key, select only the first row and also add the doc to the result using
 <code>include_docs: 'true'</code>.
 This addition will make sure that you don't need to put all the data you need in the view.
 Since that will just double the filesize of your application.